nklimovych/aws-snapcloud/README.md

 Steps:

-- Explored AWS documentation for latest features in S3 and Rekognition.
+- Explore AWS documentation for the latest features in S3 and Rekognition.
 - Implemented prototypes to understand integration points with existing application.
 - Tested new features in a sandbox environment before production deployment.